 Aside from making a name for itself manufacturing pocket watches, Patek did occasionally make wristwatches.
 In fact, the manufacturer is credited with having made the very first Swiss wristwatch back in 1868 for the Hungarian Countess Koscowicz.
 Ahead of her time, the small watch set on a gold bangle stood out in stark contrast to the pocket watches and brooches that accompanied her contemporaries.
 Wristwatches became popular initially amongst women, and thanks to the war, men as well.
 Pocket watches just couldn’t compete with the practicality of a wristwatch while out on the battlefield.
 At the outset of WWI, wristwatches accounted for approximately 7% of total output.

 These early men’s watches, known as Officers watches, were pendant watches converted to be worn on the wrist.
 Wearing a watch was still new and the war was in many respects one of the major catalysts for shaping our preference for them over pocket watches.
 But at the same time, the war was immensely disruptive for business, with the luxury watch trade almost grinding to a standstill.
 Lingering hostilities and shaky consumer sentiment didn’t do wonders for trade either.
 Amidst the bleak backdrop, Patek held on and in the years leading up to the first Calatrava, they made some exceptional (and innovative!) wristwatches.
 In 1923, Movement no. 124 824, was the first wristwatch with split-seconds chronograph.
 By 1924 wristwatches accounted for 28%, a figure which would peak the following year (in 1925), the same year Patek Philippe released Movement no. 97 975, the very first perpetual calendar wristwatch.
-Which was in fact a modified lady’s pendant watch from 1898.
-But by 1928 wristwatch production at Patek had fallen to a low of 13% of total output, the industry as a whole on the other hand was evenly split by 1930.
+Which was, in fact, a modified lady’s pendant watch from 1898.
+But by 1928 wristwatch production at Patek had fallen to a low of 13% of total output, the industry as a whole, on the other hand, was evenly split by 1930.

 With the once buoyant Brazilian and European markets rattled after WWI, the American market was increasingly relied on as a major source of trade for the Geneva manufacturer.
 Increasing gains in the American market helped compensate for losses in many other markets, that is until America and the world came to grips with the stock market crash of 1929 and the ensuing Great Depression.
 With accumulating stock, falling sales and outstanding debts owed to Patek, the situation became increasingly bleak.
 At the outset of the Depression, company minutes from stockholder meetings painted a worrisome picture.
 But there was a semblance of hope.
 However, as the Depression wore on, the tone changed considerably, and the persisting market downturn posed a very real threat to the continuation of business for the manufacturer.
 Patek had to find to find a buyer.

-Charles Henri and Jean Stern (of Stern Frères) were the preferred choice, a decision made by Adrien Philippe and his co-directors, in favour of a bid from LeCoultre (which had been a large supplier of ébauches for Patek).
+Charles Henri and Jean Stern (of Stern Frères) were preferred, a decision made by Adrien Philippe and his co-directors, in favour of a bid from LeCoultre (which had been a large supplier of ébauches for Patek).
 As for the Stern brothers, they knew how to make beautifully decorated dials and had a track record of successfully running a business during one of the most testing financial periods in modern history.
 One word sums up the Stern family.
 Grit.
 A trait running in the family.

-The beginnings of the brothers dial manufacture was founded by their parents, two enamel miniature painters by trade (Henri and Louise Stern).
+The brothers dial manufacture was founded by their parents, two enamel miniature painters by trade (Henri and Louise Stern).
 After pneumonia claimed the life of Henri, it was up to Louise and her children to push on and make it work.
 And push on they did.
 After acquiring Patek, it would be 4 hard years until the firm would show a profit again in 1936.
 Not only did they cut costs and improve efficiency, they continued to invest.
 There’s something to be said for having the foresight to invest in new machinery and equipment during the depths of the great recession.
 Old stock was sold, tough decisions were made, and a complete overhaul was underway.
 The Sterns were intent on doubling down on quality, no compromises would be made in the pursuit of excellence.
 Thicker, more elaborate wristwatches gave way to slimmer minimalist new designs.

 The sense of order put in place by the Stern brothers was not only limited to production and distribution.
 For the first time, a naming system was introduced to categorise wristwatches.
 Yet from 1897 until 1932 this was not the case.
 A description of the watch with information on its movement and case numbers was previously used to identify watches.
 Names became important, a lesson learned from other newcomers on the wristwatch scene.
 Around the same time, if you went into a boutique and asked for an “Oyster”, you had something to work with.
 Simple as one word, no need to remember numbers or drawn out manufacturer descriptions.
 Names afforded order.